Collect Input

 Speech

 "No Input" - You can control how long the system will wait for the user's input by adding a number of seconds to the "No Input" field in the node.
 The range of possible values is between one second and sixty seconds.
-Once this time frame passes, the agent will trigger the retry logic until it will reach the last retry and move to the "No Input" flow.
+Once this time frame passes, the agent will trigger the retry logic until it reaches the last retry and moves to the "No Input" flow.
 You can add as many retries as you see fit.

 DTMF